Telecominfraproject/wlan-docs/configuration-examples/device-feature-configuration-examples/switching/README.md

   * Port based Untagged
   * Tagged trunk
 * IEEE 802.1ad Q-inQ
-* VxLAN&#x20;
+* VxLAN
-* PoE Auto Power&#x20;
+* PoE Auto Power
 * Port Mirroring / Monitor
 * Link Aggregation
-* Link Layer Discovery Protocol&#x20;
+* Link Layer Discovery Protocol
-* Port Speed Control&#x20;
+* Port Speed Control

 ### Configuring a Switch

 All ports needs to be specified for link negotiation to occur.
 In the below example, the "ethernet" section defines the physical port.
 The "interfaces" configuration will cause the physical port to negotiate.
-Effectively removal of a "select-ports" for a physical port in any or all "interfaces" is the equivalent of an interface in shutdown state.&#x20;
+Effectively removal of a "select-ports" for a physical port in any or all "interfaces" is the equivalent of an interface in shutdown state.

 ```
     "ethernet": [